William P. Anderson, Jr., Chair

 - To provide members of the public with the opportunity to gain a better understanding of the Earth Systems of which they are a part through outreach efforts.

-A major in Geology leading to either the Bachelor of Arts degree or the Bachelor of Science (non-teaching) degree is appropriate for those students who intend to pursue graduate studies in Geology.
-The Bachelor of Science (non-teaching) degree is recommended for students who seek a career at the Bachelor degree level.
-The Bachelor of Science degree with a concentration in Earth/Environmental Science Secondary Education recommended for students who wish to pursue a career teaching Earth/Environmental Science or comprehensive science at the secondary level.
+A major in Geology leading to either the Bachelor of Arts degree or the Bachelor of Science degree is appropriate for those students who intend to pursue graduate studies in Geology, whereas the Bachelor of Science degree with a concentration in Environmental Geology is recommended for students who seek a career at the Bachelor degree level.
+The Bachelor of Science degree with a concentration in Earth/Environmental Science Secondary Education is recommended for students who wish to pursue a career teaching Earth/Environmental Science or comprehensive science at the secondary level.

 Environmental Science Program